-4-H PLAQUES
+4-H AWARDS

-Grand Champion, Reserve Grand Champion or Champion plaques will be presented to those 4-H members receiving this honor.
-A picture schedule for Grand Champions will be in the fair issue of the newsletter.
-The 4-H member must be present to have his/her picture taken, or a picture of the project will be taken.
-Pictures will be posted online shortly after the 4-H Fair.
-4-H members receiving a plaque may pick them up during project check-out.
+Grand Champion, Reserve Grand Champion or Champion awards will be presented to those 4-H members receiving this honor.
+4-H members receiving an award may pick them up during project check-out.

 BRET BORAM AWARD

 Under the Direction of the Hamilton County 4-H Council, Inc. and the Boram Family